TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/LanguageFields.rst

    :ref:`ctrl->transOrigPointerField <ctrl-reference-transorigpointerfield>`.

    This
-   information is later used to compare the current values of the default record with those stored in this field.
+   information is used later on to compare the current values of the default record with those stored in this field.
 If they differ, there will be a display in the form of the difference visually: